zanking/Operating-Systems/pa4/report.md

 #            Nicholas Clement

-## CSCI 3753 Operating Systems Fall 2016
+# CSCI 3753 Operating Systems Fall 2016

 ## Assignment Four

-### Abstract:
+## Abstract:

 The goal of this lab is to analyze the different runtimes and efficiencies of schedulers with different types of processes.
-The different schedulers examined were the CFS, Round Robin, and First in First Out.
+The different schedulers examined were CFS, Round Robin, and First in First Out.
 The different processes examined were CPU intensive, I/O intensive, and a combination of both CPU and I/O intensive tasks.
 All of these were then tested with changing priority (otherwise referred to as niceness) and static priority.
 The general results showed that CPU bound processes were much more expensive and time consuming compared to I/O processes for each scheduler.
 In general, I/O was by far the least time consuming and mixed I/O CPU tests were less time consuming that pure CPU test but more time consuming than pure I/O tests.

-### Introduction:
+## Introduction:

 The purpose of this assignment is to investigate the behavior of different scheduling algorithms.
 To do this I was tasked with creating different testing benchmarks, all of which I ran with the different scheduling algorithms assigned.
 From these different benchmark tests I was able to conclude the corresponding efficiencies for each scheduling algorithm, and the pitfalls associated with that algorithm.

-### Method (Experimental Design):
+## Method (Experimental Design):

 A total of fifty-four tests were preformed to accumulate data on the different scheduling algorithms and their corresponding efficiencies.
 These tests were systematically divided into several subcategories including scheduler, priority, structure, and scheduling process.

-##### Variable One: Schedulers
+### Variable One: Schedulers

 The goal of this lab is to investigate three different Unix scheduling algorithms and weigh the pros and cons of each scheduling algorithm.
 Therefore this is the primary and first variable I was interested in testing with my different test cases.

-##### Variable Two: Benchmarks
+### Variable Two: Benchmarks

 I used three different structures of programs as benchmarks for the tests.
 These structures included I/O bound programs (reading/writing), CPU bound programs (computation), and a mix of I/O and CPU bound programs.
 These different base tests allowed me to analyze each scheduler and its performance for the basic necessities of computing.